 Model C is the last one offered with a pedal start.

 Bettmann is elected Mayor of Coventry 1913-14.
 As mayor, he established the charitable Prince of Wales Fund.
 He was also a founding member and former president of the Coventry Chamber of Commerce and president of the Coventry Liberal Association (until 1940).

 By 1914, the company was producing 4,000 singles annually.
 Hathaway is now Triumph's chief designer.
 The main vehicle is the 550c Type A Roadster, which produced 4 hp and used the reliable Bosch high-tension magneto.

-Production became focused on the Allied war effort.
-Model 'H' roadster with chain drive (designed by Schulte and similar to the Type A) was introduced in 1915, 550cc side-valve four-stroke with Sturmey-Archer three-speed gearbox and belt transmission - considered by many to be the first "modern" motorcycle.
+Between 1915 and 1918, production became focused on the Allied war effort.
+The Model 'H' roadster with chain drive (designed by Schulte and similar to the Type A) was introduced in 1915, 550cc side-valve four-stroke with Sturmey-Archer three-speed gearbox and belt transmission - considered by many to be the first "modern" motorcycle.

 Even though the slogan "Trusty Triumph" had been used in triumph advertising as early as 1910, The Model H is the bike that earned that moniker.

 More than 30,000 Model H bikes were supplied to Allied forces in World War I (20,000 for UK forces).

 After a quarrel, Maurice Schulte leaves company and retires with a generous 15,000 pounds 'golden handshake.'
 Schulte had apparently argued with Bettmann who was opposed to Schulte's proposal to drop bicycle production and move into car manufacturing.
 Schulte did not want to stay with two-wheelers, but Bettmann did.